335is/config/readme.md

 # Config

-Config loads configuration settings into a struct from the following sources in this order.
+Loads configuration settings into a struct from the following sources in this order.

+1. default specified in struct tag
 1. config.yml YAML file
 1. environment variables
 1. command line parameters